 Fields and elements of your form do not exist in isolation.
-They form part of a flow, or a journey for your users.
+They form part of a flow, or a journey for your visitors.
 So when looking at the metrics for a particular field, remember that this behaviour may be influenced by the fields around it as well at the text, imagery, error messaging and labels around it.

-Another example - a field abandon may not mean that the field itself has any major issues, it may mean that it was the point that a user reached peached frustration and chose to leave.
+Another example - a field abandon may not mean that the field itself has any major issues, it may mean that it was the point that a visitor reached frustration and chose to leave.
 It may also be an indication that the next field in the form was not one they were willing to try to complete, and chose to leave the form instead.

 Forms are not static images on a page.
 They are interactive interfaces built with code, and as such can behave differently for people that have a different device, browser or have arrived at your form from different paths.